clarity-project/ClarityCdnBundle/Resources/doc/index.md

         // ...
     }

-You can try to install ClarityCdnBundle with `deps` file (symfony 2.0 way) [Symfony doc](http://symfony.com/doc/2.0/cookbook/workflow/new_project_git.html#managing-vendor-libraries-with-bin-vendors-and-deps), or like submodule with `git` functionality [Git doc](http://git-scm.com/book/en/Git-Tools-Submodules#Starting-with-Submodules).
+You can try to install ClarityCdnBundle with `deps` file (symfony 2.0 way) like here -  [Symfony doc](http://symfony.com/doc/2.0/cookbook/workflow/new_project_git.html#managing-vendor-libraries-with-bin-vendors-and-deps), or with help of `git submodule` functionality - [Git doc](http://git-scm.com/book/en/Git-Tools-Submodules#Starting-with-Submodules).
-But it's not tested!
-If you cat do it - just send approve to us or fork and edit this documentation.
+But it's not tested ways!
+If you cat do it - just send approve to us, or fork and edit this documentation to solve our doubts =)

 ### Step 2) Register the namespaces

-If you install bundle via composer, use the created autoload.php file and skip this step.
+If you install bundle via composer, use the auto generated autoload.php file and skip this step.
-Else you may need to register next namespace manualy
+Else you may need to register next namespace manualy:

 ``` php
 <?php